Appsweet-co/sweetid/README.md

 We use [Nano ID](https://github.com/ai/nanoid) under the hood to guarantee high-quality, cryptographically secure IDs.

-Sweet ID are alphanumeric and always start with a letter.
+Sweet IDs are alphanumeric and always start with a letter.

 ## ID Length